Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated nightly sleep trials across back, side, and occasional stomach naps, then repeated the same daytime checks: seated edge stability, slow-roll turning effort, and how quickly the surface “settles” after movement.
-We tracked Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability by pairing real overnight notes with repeatable spot-tests (heat buildup after 20 minutes, drop-and-roll motion checks, and edge sit-stand repetitions).
-We scored each mattress only on these metrics.
+We rotated nightly sleep trials across back and side sleeping, with occasional stomach time, then repeated the same daytime checks: seated edge stability, turning effort, and how quickly the surface settled after movement.
+We paired overnight notes with repeatable spot tests (heat buildup checks, motion-transfer drops, and edge sit-stand repetitions) to score Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability—each on a 5-point scale.

 Two Brothers Mattress: Our Testing Experience